gh-assan/physics-simulation-studio/architecture/tech-spec.md

 Tweakpane is perfectly suited for building the "Property Inspector" panel.
 Its API allows for the programmatic creation of controls, which, as will be discussed in the next section, enables a fully data-driven UI that can adapt to any simulation plugin loaded into the studio.

+### 3.4.
+Development Server: http-server

+For local development and testing, a simple, zero-configuration command-line HTTP server is essential. **http-server** is chosen for its ease of use and minimal setup, allowing developers to quickly serve static files from the project directory.

+#### http-server Advantages

+- **Simplicity**: Provides a straightforward command to start a local server.
+- **Zero Configuration**: Requires no complex setup files, making it ideal for rapid development.
+- **Lightweight**: A small footprint with no unnecessary dependencies.

+This tool facilitates easy access to the compiled application in a browser during development, without the need for a more complex build pipeline or server setup.

 ## Section 4: The Simulation Studio: UI/UX and Generic Parameters

 With the core architecture and technology stack defined, the focus now shifts to the user-facing aspects of the application.
 A powerful engine is only useful if its capabilities are exposed through an intuitive and effective user interface.
 This section outlines the design of the studio's UI, defines a structured taxonomy of generic simulation parameters, and details a strategy for data persistence and sharing in a backend-less environment.